Ken Buck: Antitrust

 Buck favors bipartisan legislation designed to bolster the federal government's ability to bring antitrust cases against "Big Tech" companies.
 In 2021, he introduced the House version of the Open App Markets Act alongside Democrat Hank Johnson.
 Buck supports the proposed American Innovation and Choice Online Act.

 In 2022, Buck was one of 39 Republicans to vote for the Merger Filing Fee Modernization Act of 2022, an antitrust package that would crack down on corporations for anti-competitive behavior.
+In 2023, Buck and Representative David Cicilline co-founded the Congressional Antitrust Caucus.

+In 2022, Buck gave a speech on antitrust law and Big Tech at the National Conservatism Conference.

 COVID-19

 Buck opposed many of Colorado's COVID-19 restrictions, including the closing of businesses.
 Of COVID-19 restrictions, he told The Denver Post, "we went like lambs to the slaughter.
 We can't allow that to happen again".
 Buck voted against the American Rescue Plan Act of 2021, calling it "funding for pet projects in Nancy Pelosi and Chuck Schumer's home states, money for Obamacare subsidies and Planned Parenthood, and stimulus checks for prisoners and illegal immigrants".